mmbman/Katagiri/1987-01-24-Zazen-Dropping-Off-Body-and-Mind.md

 **Katagiri Roshi:** Because you have a consciousness.

-Because your consciousness is vibrated.
-Okay?
+Because your consciousness is “vibrated.”
+Okay? *[He laughs a little.]*

-**Same person:** Okay.
+**Questioner:** Okay...

 **Katagiri Roshi:** Vibration of your consciousness means to separate.
 Vibration of consciousness means to know something.
 To know something is to dichotomize.
 Okay?

-**Same person:** Okay.
+**Questioner:** Uh-huh.
 Is there something about the process of conceptualization that is necessary?

 **Katagiri Roshi:** Yeah, a process there. [...]
 Procedure, how to conceptualize.
-You can practice, you can study psychology and philosophies.
-They always give you how your consciousness conceptualize the world.
+You can practice, you can study psychology and philosophy; they always give you how your consciousness conceptualizes the world.

-**Same person:** Yeah, that wasn’t really my question though.
+**Questioner:** Yeah, that wasn’t really my question though.
 I was wondering if there was something about the process of conceptualization that was *necessary* or important to being able to be in the flow process.

 **Katagiri Roshi:** Mm-hmm.
 Yes.

 So that’s why you have to see the depth of conceptualization, what is the root of conceptualization you built up.
 We have to see.
 That’s why Avalokiteshvara has to see deeply the world.
 Okay?

-**Same person:** ...
-Deeply the *word*?
+**Questioner:** ...
+“Deeply the *word*”?

 **Katagiri Roshi:** The *world*.
 And then you can hear the sound.
 That is the root of the conceptualization.

-**Same person:** Okay.
+**Questioner:** Okay.

-**Katagiri Roshi:** [...]
-In other words...
+**Katagiri Roshi:** In other words...
 Experientially, I think, through the conceptualization of the world, people are suffocated to death and choked.
-It’s not pain.
-It’s not pleasure.
-But it is not unpleasure. [...]
+It’s not “pain.”
+It’s not “pleasure.”
+But it is not *unpleasure*. [...]
 Something.
 But we are choked. *[He laughs.]* Then finally, we say, “Please.”

-**Same person:** Too much of a good thing?
+**Questioner:** Too much of a good thing?

 **Katagiri Roshi:** Mm-hmm!
 So that’s why we want to get it.